 An original scientific document is the result of the author's creativity, and provides valuable, verifiable and novel information.
-An unpublished scientific document is the one that contains information that has not been published in another journal or book, except as a summary of a congress, and it has not been sent simultaneously to another journal or publishing house for publication.
+An unpublished scientific document is the one that contains information that has not been published in another journal or book, except as a summary of a congress or thesis of one of the authors, and has not been simultaneously sent to another journal or publishing house for publication.